-Encapsulation enables storage of a document's entire HTML or plain text content in the body of another RTF document.
-Encapsulation leverages native RTF such that an RTF Reader can render the RTF representation of the document without any indication of embedded content, and when de-encapsulated, the HTML and plain text will differ only minimally from the original HTML or plain text content.
+Encapsulation enables storage of the HTML or plain text content of a document in the body of another RTF document.
+Encapsulation leverages native RTF such that an RTF reader can render the RTF representation of the document without any indication of embedded content, and when de-encapsulated, the HTML and plain text will differ only minimally from the original HTML or plain text content.

-An implementer of this protocol needs to possess a good understanding of RTF (as specified in [MS-RTF]) and HTML (as specified in [HTML401]), in order to create RTF content that sufficiently represents the original HTML or plain text content and to encapsulate plain text or HTML in such RTF.
+An implementer of this protocol has to have a good understanding of RTF (as specified in [MS-RTF]) and HTML (as specified in [HTML401]) to create RTF content that sufficiently represents the original HTML or plain text content, and to encapsulate plain text or HTML in such RTF.